How to Spend 3 Days in Florence - A Guide for First-Time Visitors

 This means that for casual visitors who have a passing interest in art, architecture, and the city’s history, but who don’t want to spend 8 hours a day visiting museums and churches, Florence really can be comfortably explored in 3 days.

-You could even pack everything into just 2 very busy days, but I don’t think that would be an especially pleasant trip, as you’d basically be rushing straight from one sight to the next, checking off boxes on a to-do list.
+You could even pack everything into just 2 very busy days, but I don’t think that would be an especially pleasant trip, as you’d basically be rushing straight from one sight to the next, checking off boxes on your to-do list.

-And while there are some things that you absolutely must see when here, for me, a lot of the pleasure of being in Florence lies in going for aimless wanders, often outside of the very center of the city, and enjoying the little gems that you unexpectedly stumble on.
+And while there are some things that you absolutely must see when here, for me a lot of the pleasure of being in Florence lies in going for aimless wanders, often outside of the very center of the city, and enjoying the little gems that you unexpectedly stumble on.

 To have time for “getting lost”, you need to have some open space in your itinerary, and I think 3 days is just right for that.